Harshch987/-CS5103_qha834_HarshChoudhary/README.md

 4. Returns the count of each character and lines.
 5. Checks for input text is empty string.
 6. Removes all the special characters.
-7. Replace the word only if pattern matche original text (new).
+7. Replace the word only if pattern match original text (new).
 8. Replace the word which match string and symbol (new).
 9. Multi Occurence Word Replacement (new).